openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-ability.md

 **Error Description**

-This error code is returned when the specified component name or type is invalid during application restart to launch a specific component.
+This error code is returned when the specified component name or type is invalid during application restart.

 **Possible Causes**

 The specified component name or type is invalid.

-**Resolution Steps**
+**Resolution**

-Confirm that the specified component name belongs to the current application and is of type UIAbility.
+Ensure the target component belongs to the current application and is a UIAbility.

 ## 16000064 Application Restart Too Frequent